dminor/proposal-upsert/README.md

 ## Examples & Proposed API

-TODO: Design question: Should the callback function take the `key` as an argument?
+TODO: Design question: Should the the default value be the result of calling a callback function, or be passed as a simple value?

 ### Handling default values